Home / Plans

 The goal of the Santa Barbara County Food Action Plan is to ‘future proof’ how food travels from farm to table.
 Future proofing is the process of insulating ourselves, as much as possible, from the vagaries of an uncertain future—in essence, to be more resilient.
 In the food and farming sector, these uncertainties are huge.

 In creating this action plan, we believe we can increase prosperity and health across the community and insulate ourselves from future uncertainties by making strategic investments in the food system.
-This would have a positive, cyclical effect that looks something like this:

 • Providing more access to good food and better information creates healthier people who make positive choices for themselves and their families.